Last updated: 12/01/2021

 What types of travel insurance are there?

-Single trip travel insurance does exactly what it says on the tin – whether it’s a luxury holiday, a hike through the Himalayas or a quick city break, a single trip travel insurance policy will cover you for the duration of one trip abroad, usually up to maximum number of days.
+Whether it’s a luxury holiday, a hike through the Himalayas or a quick city break, a single trip travel insurance policy will cover you for the duration of one trip abroad, usually up to maximum number of days.
 So if you only take one or two holidays a year, then this may be all the cover you’ll need.
 These policies will also cover you for travel to various countries, as long as it’s within a single trip.

 Backpacker travel insurance is very similar to single trip travel insurance, except that the policies are usually valid for between three and eighteen months, rather than the shorter duration of a single trip policy.
 These policies will also cover you for travel to various countries, as long as it’s within a single trip.
 This means you can travel far and wide across various continents without having to take out multiple insurance policies.

 You may find that a standard travel insurance policy won’t provide cover you for any winter sports activity, such as skiing or snowboarding.
 So if you’re planning on hitting the slopes over the winter months, it might be worth considering taking out a specialist winter sports insurance policy.
 A winter sports insurance policy may provide some, or all, of the following covers; ski school fees, lift passes and hired ski equipment, as well as off-piste skiing and mountain rescue should you need it.
-Check your policy to see what’s covered.